alexw14/js-exercises/README.md

-## Repository for my JavaScript exercises.
+## Repository for my JavaScript learning and exercises.